puppetlabs/puppet-docs/source/guides/language_tutorial.markdown

     svn_repo { puppet_repo: path => '/var/svn_puppet' }
     svn_repo { other_repo:  path => '/var/svn_other' }
+{% endhighlight %}

 Note how variables can be used within the definitions.
 We use dollar sign ($) variables.
-Note the use of the variable `$title` above.
+Also note the use of the variable `$title` above.
 This is a bit of technical knowledge, but as of Puppet 0.22.3 and later, definitions can have both a name and a title represented by the `$title` and `$name` variables respectively.
-By default, `$title` and `$name` are set to the same value, but you can set a `title` attribute and pass a different name as a parameter.  '$title' and '$name' only work in defines, not in classes or other resources.
+By default, `$title` and `$name` are set to the same value, but you can set a `title` attribute and pass a different name as a parameter.
+The '$title' and '$name' only work in defines, not in classes or other resources.

 Earlier we mentioned that "metaparameters" are attributes that are available on all resource types.
 Defined types can also use metaparameters, for instance we can use 'require' inside of a definition.
 We can reference the values of those metaparameters using built-in variables.

 Here's an example:

+{% highlight ruby %}
     define svn_repo($path) {
         exec {"create_repo_${name}":
             command => "/usr/bin/svnadmin create $path/$title",